Sewer56/FileEmulationFramework/docs/emulators/spd.md

 ## Usage

 As currently this mod is for the PC releases of Persona games, you will need to use the extension of Persona Essentials to use with those games.
 The steps for using on its own are very similar to with that extension.

 Add a dependency on this mod in your mod configuration. (via `Edit Mod` menu dependencies section, or in `ModConfig.json` directly)

 ```json
 "ModDependencies": ["reloaded.universal.fileemulationframework.spd"]
 ```

+## Legend
+- `.SPD` or `.SPR` -- sprite container files.
+- `.spdspr` or `.sprt` -- sprite entry coordinate files.
+- `.dds` or `.tmx` -- texture files.

+`.SPD` will be used to refer to both `.SPD` and `.SPR` files unless stated otherwise.
+`.spdspr` will be used to refer to both `.spdspr` and `.sprt` files unless stated otherwise.

+Entries from the texture dictionary will be referred to as "Texture Entries" or "Textures".
+Entries from the sprite coordinate dictionary will be referred to as "Sprite Entries" or "Sprites".

 ## Where to put files